orrholly/FDA-WebApp-Documentation/README.md

-# FDA-Inspect
+# FDA-WebApp
-Mapping web portal for FDA inspection data.
+Documentation for Development of mapping web portal for FDA inspection data.

 Recreate functionality in Andrew's app: http://gis.truthinitiative.org/tobaccoviewer/
 From the Truth Initiative Tobacco Viewer About section: